tisfeng/Easydict/README_EN.md

   <img src="https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/image-20231019101421740-1697681661-1697681993.png" width="50%" />
 </div>

 ## URL Scheme

-Easydict supports fast lookup for URL scheme: `easydict://xxx`, such as easydict://good.
+Easydict supports fast lookup for URL scheme: `easydict://query?text=xxx`, such as easydict://query?text=good.

-If the query content xxx contains special characters, URL encoding is needed, such as easydict://good%2Fgirl
+If the query content xxx contains special characters, URL encoding is needed, such as easydict://query?text=good%20girl

+> [!WARNING]
+> The old easydict://xxx may indeed be problematic in some scenarios, please use the full URL Scheme easydict://query?text=xxx instead.

 ## Use with PopClip

 You need to install [PopClip](https://pilotmoon.com/popclip/) first, then select the following code block, `PopClip` will show "Install Extension Easydict", just click it.
-(By **[liziqiang](https://github.com/liziqiang)**)
+(By [liziqiang](https://github.com/liziqiang))

 ```shell
 # popclip